ColonelPanicks/mkdocs-material-bootstrap/README.md

 ## Writing Docs

-It's worth familiarising with the [available markdown formatting](https://www.mkdocs.org/user-guide/writing-your-docs/#writing-with-markdown) supported by mkdocs.
+It's worth familiarising with the [default markdown formatting](https://www.mkdocs.org/user-guide/writing-your-docs/#writing-with-markdown) supported by mkdocs and the [additional formatting provided by material](https://squidfunk.github.io/mkdocs-material/reference/).
 There are some specific plugins enabled/installed in `mkdocs.yml`, see that file for more info.

 ## Deploying Docs